ghc/ghc/docs/users_guide/exts/disambiguate_record_fields.rst

         Implied by :extension:`RecordWildCards`.

     :since: 6.8.1
+    :implied by: :extension:`RecordWildCards`, :extension:`DuplicateRecordFields`

-    Allow the compiler to automatically choose between identically-named record selectors based on type (if the choice is unambiguous).
+    Allow the compiler to automatically choose between identically-named record fields (if the choice is unambiguous).

 In record construction and record pattern matching it is entirely unambiguous which field is referred to, even if there are two different